 In order to service a wider field of customers, retailers need to reconsider their traditional supply chain ecosystem in favor of adaptive and flexible resource management that reduces waste, yet fulfills the consumer’s purchasing behavior.

-Artificial intelligence and cognitive services allow retailers to navigate a new tide of consumer trends and deliver unprecedented value to their customers, employees and organizations.
+Artificial intelligence and cognitive services allow retailers to navigate a new tide of consumer trends and deliver unprecedented value to their customers, employees and organisations.
 Bharat Popat, Industry Solutions Director of Retail & Consumer industries at Microsoft, provides insights about these industry disruptions and how using artificial intelligence in retail can drive a sea of powerful transformation.

 Interviewer: What shifts are you seeing occur in terms of consumer behavior in the retail space?